 Who decides what this rate should be?

-Who is effected by the stress test when qualifying for a mortgage?
+Who is effected by this stress test when qualifying for a mortgage?

-Everyone applying for a mortgage has to qualify at the Benchmark Rate, regardless of their down payment.
+Everyone applying for a mortgage will have to qualify at this Benchmark Rate, regardless of their down payment.

 The qualifying rate change means someone making a 5% down payment could afford:

 $2,800 (1.3%) more home if they earn $50,000 a year